9 Rich & Creamy Vegan Coffee Creamers

 Store-Bought Vegan Coffee Creamer Ideas

-Sometimes there’s no time to whip up your own coffee creamer goodness.
-Thankfully, there are a few (mostly) real-food options you can find in the store.
+Sometimes there’s no time to whip up your own coffee creamer goodness, and that’s when these store-bought options come into play.

 Canned Coconut Milk – Straight-up coconut milk makes a great coffee creamer in a pinch!
 A coconut milk with guar gum is going to be a smoother addition, otherwise, you may just have to give it a stir in the can before adding it to your coffee.
 I especially like Trader Joe’s lite coconut milk.